Shivneel-Prasad/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+    - React creates composable user interfaces with reusable components that react to data changes.
+Instead of  working with templates or HTML directives, React components call a render method that produces a string of markup, then injects this directly into your document.

-1. Describe component state.
+2. Describe component state.
+    - Its an object that determines how that component renders & behaves.
+In other words, “state” is what allows you to create components that are dynamic and interactive.
+A change in state can happen as a response to the user action and these changes determine the behavior of the component so basically its something that changes over time and whenever it changes the component re-renders
-1. Describe props.
+3. Describe props.
+    - It is a special keyword in React, which stands for properties and is being used for passing data from one component to another.
-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+    - It is basically anything that affects something outside of the scope of the current function that's being executed.